ec-europa/toolkit/docs/git-hooks.md

 Labels:
 `Hook` - Represents the name of the hook.

 `Active by config` - Whether the hook is active in configuration.

-`Hooks exists` - Whether the hook is enable under `.git/hooks` folder `Modified file` - Whether the hook is not the same as in the `resources/git/hooks` folder.
+`Hooks exists` - Whether the hook is enable under `.git/hooks` folder.

+`Modified file` - Whether the hook is not the same as in the `resources/git/hooks` folder.

 ### Enable all the active hooks